usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 We recommend the submission of your tool to one of the bigger community projects like the ones listed below.
-This has the advantage that you will most likely get a review and can improve your tool, but also get some infrastructure for automated testing and automated ToolShed development for free.
+This has the advantage that you will most likely get a review and can improve your tool, but also get some infrastructure for automated testing and ToolShed deployment for free.

 Other repositories with Galaxy tools:
 * [IUC repo](https://github.com/galaxyproject/tools-iuc)